Minimalist Home Design | Evanston, IL

-This home was designed as a minimalist sanctuary for a small professional family.
-The key space in the design is a centrally located sparsely furnished two-story living space.
+This home was designed as a minimalist sanctuary for a small, professional family.
+The key space in the design is a centrally located, sparsely furnished two-story living space.
 The exposed steel stairwell is supported on one side by a rough masonry wall, but is otherwise floating around two complete sides of glass and a glass roof.
-Sunlight around noon grazes the brickwork to create an astonishing pattern of light and shadow.
+Around noon, sunlight grazes the brickwork to create an dynamic pattern of light and shadow.

 High efficiency HVAC zoned systems

 Cement fiberboard panel siding